Class 9 : Detailed Chapter Notes - Democracy in The Contemporary World Class 9 Notes | EduRev

-In some countries only people owning property had the right to vote.
-Often women did not have the right to vote. in the United States of America, the blacks all over the country could not exercise the right to vote until 1965.
+In some countries, only people owning property had the right to vote.
+Often women did not have the right to vote.
+In the United States of America, the blacks all over the country could not exercise the right to vote until 1965.

 By 1900 New Zealand was the only country where every adult had voting right.
 Early democracies were established in Europe, North America and Latin America.

-for a very long time most countries in Asia and Africa were colonies under the control of the European nations.
+For a very long time, most countries in Asia and Africa were colonies under the control of the European nations.
 People of the colonized countries had to wage struggles to achieve independence.
-They not only wanted to get rid of their colonial masters, but also wished to choose their future leaders.
+They not only wanted to get rid of their colonial masters but also wished to choose their future leaders.
 Many of these countries become democracies immediately after the end of the Second World War in 1945.

 ➢ Course of Democracy in Ghana in Africa

-Ghana used to be a British colony.
-It was called Gold Coast. it got independent in 1957.
+- Ghana used to be a British colony.
+It was called Gold Coast.
+It got independent in 1957.
 Kwame Nkrumah, the son of a goldsmith and a teacher by profession, played an active role in making Ghana independent.
 He was Ghana’s President from 1957-1966.
 He was known internally for his attempts to promote the concept of Pan-Africanism.

-Nkrumah also played an important role in OAU (Organisation of African Unity).
+- Nkrumah also played an important role in OAU (Organisation of African Unity).
 He deviated from the path of democracy by electing himself president for life.

-His major flaw was a desire for absolute power.
+- His major flaw was a desire for absolute power.
 Due to the unpopular measures taken by him, a coup occurred in 1966.
 Ghana came under military rule and ceased to be a democracy.

+The big push towards democracy came after 1980.
 The period after 1980 witnessed to fast emergence of democracies in different parts of the world.

 Democracy was revived in several countries of Latin America.

-(ii) Soviet Union disintegrated in 1991.
+The Soviet Union disintegrated in 1991.

 As a result, Soviet influence over the former east European countries vanished; they changed themselves into democracies.
 The former 15 Republics of the USSR got independent and opted for democracy.